-This was previously thawed, leftover Murphy’s that I stored in an old salad dressing bottle after making chili a few weeks ago.
-Did a little research online, and apparently freezing beer won’t affect the recipe.
+Yes, I know it looks like balsamic vinegar.
+It’s not, people.
+It’s stout.
+This is previously thawed, leftover Murphy’s that I stored in an old salad dressing bottle after making chili a few weeks ago.
+I did a little research online, and apparently freezing beer won’t affect the recipe.

-The star ingredient:
+The star ingredient.
+The stout!

 No foaminess left.
 Sad.

-It came out looking (and smelling) spectacular!
+It comes out looking (and smelling) spectacular!

 Am particularly smitten with its chocolate-y heel…